xsscx/macos-research/code/imageio/Readme.md

     - Bleeding Edge Enhancements for A/B Testing

 ### Jackalope mods
-- The main.cpp is complete Replacement of Source
+- The main.cpp is complete Replacement of Source, optional
   - main.cpp

 ## XNU Image Fuzzer Seeds